1 Mt. Fuji World Heritage Centre, Shizuoka

 Mt.
 Fuji is known as a cultural World Heritage Site, and it has a wide range of constituent assets.
 On the Shizuoka side of the mountain, the assets are mainly at an elevation over 1,500 meters, including the mountain-top worship sites, Omiya-Murayama Ascending Route, Subashiri Ascending Route and Suyama Ascending Route.

 Other constituent assets include the Fujisan Hongu Sengen Taisha Shrine and Fuji Sengen Jinja shrine (Subashiri Sengen Jinja shrine), which form the core of Mt.
-Fuji-related faith; the Hito-ana Fuji-ko Iseki ruins at the western base of the mountain; the Shiraito no Taki Waterfalls, which are famous as a water scenery spot; and Miho no Matsubara, which is known as a beautiful spot from which to look up at Mt.
+Fuji-related faith; the Hito-ana Fuji-ko Iseki ruins at the western base of the mountain; the Shiraito Falls, which are famous as a water scenery spot; and Miho no Matsubara, which is known as a beautiful spot from which to look up at Mt.
 Fuji from a distance.